 Glenn Cornick was the original bass player in Jethro Tull.
 All of Tull’s records up until The album “Aqualung” featured Glenn’s bass work.
 He then formed the band Wild Turkey and later formed the band Paris with Bob Welch.
 He was a monster musician.
 Go put on Jethro Tull’s

 “Stand Up” album.
-Listen to the electric bass cadenza in the middle of the instrumental “Bouree'”.
+Listen to the electric bass cadenza in the middle of the instrumental “Bouree’”.
 It took the best bass solo ever delivered on record to upstage Ian Anderson.
-And that’s what transpired.
 Glenn delivered a recorded performance for the ages.

 I remember the first time Virginia and The Slims played The Troubadour.
-Good gig.
+Great gig.
 He was the first person to offer me a handshake when I got offstage.
 He would party with us after gigs.
 Always had a smile on his face and was friendly.
 We disagreed on the band Yes.
 He thought they were “a bit too clever”.
 A music shop owner (who seemed credible) told me he was excised from Tull because his stage presence was so dynamic.
 I believe him.
 Ian Anderson said it was because of an incompatibility in lifestyle.
 Listen to Glenn’s work in Tull.
 They’ve never had a bass player to match Glenn since.
 And, they’ve gone through many.
 Goodbye Glenn.
-So ironic your date of departure is the same as my first gig at the House of Blues….on Bass……
+So ironic your departure fell on the same day as my first gig at the House of Blues… playing bass.